OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/bulkimporting.md

 {"type": "Source", "id": "MyTestSource", "short_code": "MyTestSource", "name": "My Test Source", "full_name": "My Test Source", "owner": "MyOrg", "owner_type": "Organization", "description": "Using this source just for testing purposes", "source_type": "Dictionary", "public_access": "View", "default_locale": "en", "supported_locales": "en", "custom_validation_schema": "None"}
 {"type": "Concept", "retired": false, "datatype": "None", "concept_class": "Disaggregate", "source": "MyTestSource", "extras": null, "descriptions": null, "owner": "MyOrg", "owner_type": "Organization", "external_id": "HSpL3hSBx6F", "id": "HSpL3hSBx6F", "names": [{"locale": "en", "locale_preferred": true, "external_id": null, "name": "50+, Male, Negative", "name_type": "Fully Specified"}]}
 ```

+## Parallel vs Inline Processing
+By default, OCL attempts to process bulk imports in parallel using multiple workers where it can, providing a significant performance improvement.
+OCL will process a sequential list of resources of the same type, eg `Concept` or `Mapping`, in parallel, pausing before moving onto a resource of a different type.
+For example, if a bulk import script contains 5 concepts and 5 mappings, in that order, the 5 concepts would be processed in parallel and then the 5 mappings would be processed in parallel after the concepts had all been processed.

+Note that any `DELETE` action will occur in sequence and finish processing before moving to the next resource.

 ## Bulk Import Permissions
 The bulk importer processes a bulk import script using the credentials provided in the bulk import request (eg. the `Authorization` request header).
 All actions taken by the bulk importer use these credentials, meaning that the user must have the required permissions for each action.
 This includes GET requests that the bulk importer submits to determine whether resources already exist in OCL.